This conference is a joint effort and a collaboration between PyConDE and PyData Berlin, hence there will be dedicated tracks for each area.

-You can check out the following submissions from the last year’s conference as a reference for some good examples.
+You can check out the following submissions from last years’ conferences as a reference for some good examples.

 We are excited to announce that we will offer all-day childcare at the venue.
 During the conference hours and during the sprints, there will be a dedicated area with childcare professionals who will look after your children.
 In order to use our childcare services, we ask that you register a separate, free ticket below and let us know everything that is important to keep your child happy during the conference.
 Please note that places are limited and available on a first-come-first-serve basis.
-You can register your childcare free ticket here.
+You can register your childcare free ticket here once the ticket sales are opened.
 We look forward to welcoming you and your children to the conference!

 Diversity & First-Time Speakers